 Preserve, Educate, Empower

-To anchor and inspire a larger community of educators, makers, entrepreneurs, academic institutions and businesses that can benefit from CMoA’s facilities.
-We seek to reveal lessons from the history of computing to the widest possible audience, and empower generations of students, entrepreneurs, workers, and educators to excel.
+To reveal lessons from the history of computing and technology to the widest possible audience and empower generations of students, entrepreneurs, workers, and educators.

 Computing history is worthy of preservation and study in its own right.
 Our core conviction is that the history of computing contains many revelations about human innovation and creative problem solving.
 We especially embrace making technology careers accessible to everyone, including underserved populations.